-Since late August, more than half a million Rohingya refugees — and counting — have fled violence and persection in Rakhine State, Myanmar.
-Refugees continue to arrive on a daily basis with more than 11,000 reported to have arrived in Cox’s Bazar on 9 October alone — making this the fastest growing refugee crisis in the world.
+To date, there are nearly 860,000 Rohingya refugees in Cox’s Bazar, 646,000 of which have arrived since 25 August in Cox’s Bazar.
+Not only has the pace of new arrivals made this the fastest growing refugee crisis in the world, the concentration of refugees in Cox’s Bazar is now amongst the densest in the world.
 The influx of refugees has put tremendous strain on the host communities.
 The government of Bangladesh, as well the UN and partner agencies, are working hard to scale-up the response and avoid an “emergency within an emergency” as the risk of disease outbreak and malnutrition increases.

 Total People In Need